PatrickIsNotADog/patrickisnotadog.github.io/_posts/2016-10-18-why-I-moved-to-github-pages.md

 > The way you do one thing, is the way you do all things.

-This is the first post I write am going to publish, since my blog migrated to GitHub Pages this week, and it still feels like magic!
+This is the first post I am going to publish, since my blog migrated to GitHub Pages this week, and it still feels like magic!